 For years he struggles to find that missing piece.

-Heeding his elders’ mandate to center his life around academic pursuits, the boy dabbles in introductory biology, partakes in philosophical discussions on Shakespearean sonnets and surveys the complexities of the Spanish language.
+Heeding his elders’ mandate to center his life around academic pursuits, the boy dabbles in introductory biology, partakes in philosophical discussions on Shakespearean sonnets and surveys the complexities of foreign language.
 But nothing he tries can fill that ever-present void in his life.
 Instead, he deals with the pressure of fitting into a mold not meant for him.
-In the midst of the chaos, the only seemingly stabilizing moments are when he draws out his emotions past 2 a.m. on a Moleskine sketchbook.
+In the midst of the chaos, the only calming moments are when he draws out his emotions past 2 a.m. on a Moleskine sketchbook.
 Caught between the looming mountains of parental expectations on one side, and the vast skies of his creative potential on the other, sketching when he’s “not supposed to” is the only time that he feels at ease.
 It’s the hours upon hours he spends honing his craft.
 The delight he brings to viewers as he proudly displays his work.
 The inspiration he spreads to younger aspiring artists in his community and beyond.

 It all culminates in an obvious epiphany: art is his legacy, the cornerstone and pedestal of his existence.

 Since that monumental moment when my world became complete, I have approached life with a different mindset.
 No longer shall I be confined to the expectations of others, like a craftsman pandering to his clientele.
 I am free.

 In retrospect, the unintended obstacles set forth by my loved ones are the sparks that kindled my burning will to excel in the path I have chosen.
 So as I now sketch portraits of inspirational figures I come across on Humans of New York in class, there is no shame in being caught sketching and having my sketchbook confiscated.

 my life that allows me to compose , to break